 Healing Properties

-- Appetizer, refreshing, invigorating, and antiscorbutic, due to is the content of organic acids and vitamin C content.
-Among the many sorrel health benefits is its ability to ease digestion.
+- It is an appetizer that is refreshing, invigorating, and antiscorbutic due to its organic acids and vitamin C content.
+Among the many health benefits of sorrel is its ability to ease digestion.
 Therefore, it is recommended for people weakened by infectious diseases and those who suffer from anemia.

-- Emollient and cicatrizant (healing agent), in external use.
+- Emollients and cicatrizant (healing agent) are used externally.
 It alleviates acne and skin blemishes.
 Its fresh juice cleans skin sores and infected wounds.

 Warning